-The American School is a private, non-denominational, non-profit, experimental-type college-preparatory school sponsored by The Interamerican Educational Society of Tegucigalpa (S.E.I.T.) .
-The School is fully accredited by the Honduran Ministry of Education, the Southern Association of Colleges and Schools-Council on Accreditation and School Improvement (SACS CASI), and the International Baccalaureate Organization (I.B.O.).
+The American School is a private, non-denominational, non-profit, experimental-type college-preparatory school sponsored by The Interamerican Educational Society of Tegucigalpa (S.E.I.T.).
+The School is fully accredited by the Honduran Ministry of Education, Cognia, and the International Baccalaureate Organization (I.B.O.).
 The School is a member of the College Board, the Association of American Schools in Central America (A.A.S.C.A.), and the Association of Bilingual Schools of Honduras (A.B.S.H.).
 Instruction is primarily in English, except in such courses as Spanish language and Honduran social studies.